Community and Environmental Projects

 Rotarians Easing Problems of Dementia.
 Originally our aim was to bring Admiral Nurses to Rotherham.
 We have now set up a Memory Café in the south of the borough.
 See separate section under Our Activities for full details.

 For 35 years the club organised the Rotary Rotherham Roundwalk, see separate section, The walk is no longer run as a fund raising event because of the small proceeds for the effort involved.
-However, the Ramblers Metro Group had the walk in their programme last year on the May Day weekend.
+However, the Ramblers Metro Group sometimes include the walk in their programme.

 The committee is investigating alternative sporting events such as a 10K Run, Triathlon or even a Cricket Match, though the way forward may be to help at other charity events in the area.